syselement/blog/cyber-everything/threat-intelligence.md

 **`TAXII`** ([**T**rusted **A**utomated E**x**change of **I**ntelligence **I**nformation](https://oasis-open.github.io/cti-documentation/taxii/intro)) - a transport mechanism, an application layer **protocol** for the communication of cyber threat information in a simple and scalable manner, over HTTPS.

-- designed to support the exchange of STIX represented CTI
+- designed to support the exchange of STIX-represented CTI
 - can be used to share non-STIX data

 ![TAXII Collections - oasis-open.github.io](.gitbook/assets/taxii_diagram.png)

-> STIX states the *what* of T.I. and it's the *packaging*.
+> STIX states the *what* of T.I. and it is the *packaging*.
 >
 > TAXII defines the *how* and is the *vehicle carrying* the package.
 >